 - Go from alert to active investigation using other modules on the Tanium platform.

-Use Tanium™ Connect to automatically send emails to open incidents for suspicious events in incident response systems.
+Automatically send emails to open incidents for suspicious events in incident response systems with Tanium™ Connect.

 - Automatically identify approved events based on change requests or tasks by integrating with ServiceNow Change Management.

-Tanium™Connect to automatically send events to Security Information and Event Management (SIEM) solutions; Security Orchestration, Automation and Response (SOAR) solutions; and other data lakes or log solutions for analysis and auditing.
+- Automatically send events to Security Information and Event Management (SIEM) solutions; Security Orchestration, Automation and Response (SOAR) solutions; and other data lakes or log solutions for analysis and auditing with

-Using Integrity Monitor, you specify files, directories, or Windows registry paths that you want to watch for changes in watchlists, and then you define how those watchlists are deployed to endpoints using monitors.
-After you create and deploy monitors, Integrity Monitor records events on the included endpoints.
+Define scan settings for computer groups using monitors.
+Then, use watchlists to specify files, directories, or Windows registry paths that you want to monitor for changes, and target the endpoints where Integrity Monitor should watch those items.
+After you create and deploy watchlists and monitors, Integrity Monitor records events on the included endpoints.

-When you integrate Integrity Monitor with IT workflows in ServiceNow Change Management, Integrity Monitor can automatically label events based on change requests or change tasks in ServiceNow, which lets you determine which events are authorized and filter out events within authorized change windows.
+When you integrate Integrity Monitor with IT workflows in ServiceNow Change Management, Integrity Monitor can automatically label events based on change requests or change tasks in ServiceNow.
+You can then determine which events are authorized and filter out events within authorized change windows.